mattgilgo/March_Madness/README.md

 ## March_Madness_EDA:
 ### Summary
 This notebook is used to compare full team stats between various tournament teams from 2012-2021.
 The goal is to seek out particular stats that show a correlation to Tournament Performance.

+### Data Source:
+www.barttorvik.com for all raw data

 ### Initial Results:
 Through the first iteration of EDA, the stats that showed correlation to Tournament Performance are listed below in order of importance:
 - ADJOE